JohnMcLear/ep_draw/README.md

 ## To change your host

-Set up a host accessible from the users browser.
+Set up a host accessible from the user's browser.

 ```json
     "ep_draw": {